W-David-Porter/acim/src/workbook/part-i/4-these-thoughts-do-not-mean-anything/index.md

 ²In these practice periods, begin with noting the thoughts that are crossing your mind for about a minute.
 ³Then apply the idea to them.
 ⁴If you are already aware of unhappy thoughts, use them as subjects for the idea.
-⁵Do not, however, select only the thoughts you think are ‘bad’.
+⁵Do not, however, select only the thoughts you think are “bad’.
-⁶You will find, if you train yourself to look at your thoughts, that they represent such a mixture that, in a sense, none of them can be called ‘good’ or ‘bad’.
+⁶You will find, if you train yourself to look at your thoughts, that they represent such a mixture that, in a sense, none of them can be called “good’ or “bad’.
 ⁷This is why they do not mean anything.

 2. In selecting the subjects for the application of today’s idea, the usual specificity is required.
-²Do not be afraid to use ‘good’ thoughts as well as ‘bad’.
+²Do not be afraid to use “good’ thoughts as well as “bad’.
 ³None of them represents your real thoughts, which are being covered up by them.
-⁴The ‘good’ ones are but shadows of what lies beyond, and shadows make sight difficult.
+⁴The “good’ ones are but shadows of what lies beyond, and shadows make sight difficult.
-⁵The ‘bad’ ones are blocks to sight, and make seeing impossible.
+⁵The “bad’ ones are blocks to sight, and make seeing impossible.
 ⁶You do not want either.

 ::: details Annotations